ordinators/ordinator/CONFIGURATION.md

 - `default_profile` (string): The profile to use by default.
 - `auto_push` (bool): If true, automatically push changes after successful operations.
 - `create_backups` (bool): If true, create backups before making changes.
+- `exclude` (array of strings): Glob patterns for files or directories to exclude from tracking or symlinking (applies globally).

 ### `[profiles.<name>]`
 - `files` (array of strings): List of files tracked by this profile.